PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/accounts.md

 ms.subservice: develop
 ms.topic: conceptual
 ms.reviewer: dmwendia,cwerner, owenrichards, kengaderdus
-#Customer intent: As an application developer, I want to learn how to change the code in my Node.js application from using ADAL as its authentication library to MSAL.
+#Customer intent: As a developer, I want to learn how to use the different APIs in MSAL Node to access cached accounts.
 ---

 # Accounts in MSAL Node